rjpcasalino/blog_bt/pages/posts/2020-05-10-COBOL:_A_Brief_Introduction.md

 * Increment
    ADD 1 TO PRESIDENCY.
 * note the period above!
-   MOVE PRESIDENCY TO PRNPRESIDENCY
+   MOVE PRESIDENCY TO PRINT-PRESIDENCY
-   MOVE FIRSTNAME TO PRNFIRSTNAME
+   MOVE FIRSTNAME TO PRINT-FIRSTNAME
-   MOVE LASTNAME TO PRNLASTNAME
+   MOVE LASTNAME TO PRINT-LASTNAME
    WRITE PRINTLINE FROM PRESIDENT-DETAIL-LINE AFTER ADVANCING 1 LINE
    ADD 1 TO LINECOUNT.